Our Staff

 Jess Hughes

-Jess is honored to have joined the BPAS team in April 2024 as Guest Services Coordinator.
+Jess received her Bachelor of Arts in Communication, with a minor in music, from Indiana State University in December of 2023.
 Her past experience includes Smith Walbridge Leadership Clinics, WTHI TV-10 News, and interning and serving as a tour guide at the Exotic Feline Rescue Center (EFRC) in Center Point, Indiana.

 Gillian Cook